 The Northernmost city in Colombia's Coffee Country, Manizales is the best staging post for trekking trips to Los Nevados National Park - this is the top travel highlight of the area.
 There's numerous tour operators in town that can arrange such tours for you.

 Salamina is one of the oldest towns in the coffee country and maintains a typical pueblo paisa feel.
 The unusual cathedral will interest visitors to Salamina.
 The town makes an interesting day trip from Manizales, and combines well with a tour of the nearby Paisa town of Neira.
-Also closeby to Manizales is a nature park called Recinto del Pensamiento, where short walks are possible and whose highlight is the excellent butterfly enclosure.
-Alternatively, the Nature Reserve of Reserva Ecologico Rio Blanco offers excellent birdwatching.
+Also closeby to Manizales is a nature park called Recinto del Pensamiento, where short walks are possible and whose highlight is the butterfly enclosure.

 There's also various traditional coffee farms that can be visited nearby, such as Hacienda Guayabal (accommodation and day trips are possible) and Hacienda Venecia (which has won many awards for it's coffee).